chingu-voyages/soloproject-tier1-ecalendar/README.md

 - Invisible scroll bar for event section

-- Utilize the following fonts in the calendar free for use from Google Fonts
+- Utilize the following fonts in the calendar free for use from Google Fonts - *Montserrat, Open Sans* and *Open Sans Condensed*

- Montserrat

- Open Sans

- Open Sans Condensed

 *Functionality*